dawidmpunkt/SureFeed-USB-Power-Mod/README.md

 ## ⚠️ Notes

-- The feeder draws <1A peak; standard USB-C power adapters work well
-- XL74610 ensures safe, automatic source switching
-- Avoid exceeding 6.5V to prevent stress on internal components
+The feeder draws <1A @6.4 Volts when operating the motor; Use at least a 5 V 2 Amp Power supply for enough headroom.
+Make sure, that your power supply can provide enough current.